What are the relevant government entities relating to immigration in your jurisdiction?

 How easy is it to switch visa categories/jobs/employer from within country?
 And/or if made redundant, can the individual regularise their stay in another capacity and what is the timeframe allowable?

 A person may be able to switch jobs, employers, or visa categories depending on their visa classification.
-Under H-1B job “portability” rules, an H-1B employee may change jobs if the new employer files a new LCA and H-1B petition before the worker’s authorized stay expires.
-The employee can start work as soon as the new petition is filed and need not wait for the petition to be approved.
+Under H-1B job “portability” rules, an H-1B employee may change jobs if the new employer files a new LCA and H-1B petition before the worker’s authorized stay expires and the worker has not otherwise violated their status.
+The employee can start work as soon as the new petition is filed and does not need to wait for the petition to be approved.
 Generally, temporary work visa holders lose their status once they are terminated.
 H-1B workers have a 60-day grace period to find new employment and have a new employer file a new H-1B petition on their behalf.

 What common issues or concerns may arise for employers under business immigration in your jurisdiction?

 A common issue is the H-1B cap and obtaining an H-1B cap-subject petition within the annual numerical limits, as demand far outstrips the allotted quotas, which are routinely exceeded.
-For example, for FY2022 cap season, USCIS received over 308,000 H-1B registrations to fill the 85,000 quota.
+For example, for FY2025 cap season, USCIS received approximately 479,000 H-1B registrations to fill the 85,000 quota.
 Employers whose petitions are not selected in the H-1B lottery need to find alternate visas or arrangements for these employees.

 The increase in Requests for Evidence issued by USCIS seeking additional information after a petition is filed is an ongoing concern that often causes delays and uncertainty in the process.
-Administrative Processing, whereby certain petitions or applications are flagged for “security concerns,” also causes lengthy delays.
+Administrative processing, whereby certain visa applications are flagged for “security concerns,” also causes lengthy delays.

 The lack of short-term work authorization options is another issue that arises for employers who need employees to rotate in and out of the U.S. on short assignments.